paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

 Enhanced post‑market monitoring was the regulatory safeguard that justified provisional, rather than standard, approval (less pre‑market evidence, faster access) and underpinned government mandates affecting employment, travel and social participation.

 **Regulatory Requirement**
-Enhanced monitoring was a legal condition for provisional approval at population scale – the explicit trade‑off for accelerated approval under greater uncertainty.
+Enhanced safety monitoring was a regulatory condition and expectation of provisional approval at population scale – the explicit trade‑off for accelerated approval under greater uncertainty, as reflected in TGA’s provisional approval and post‑market surveillance framework.

 ---